 The best part is that this can be done without reducing our own comfort or having a significantly negative impact on our own lifestyles, but rather by efficient use of resources and reduction of waste.

-TerraChoice Vice President Scot Case wrote a report about "The Six Sins" of misleading claims.
+TerraChoice Vice President Scot Case wrote a report about "The Six Sins of Greenwashing" regarding the misleading claims made by companies.
 In it he highlights six ways that companies deceive consumers into thinking that the companies are green:

 According to a new report by TerraChoice Environmental Marketing, nearly every green product on the market is making claims that are either inaccurate, inappropriate, or unsubstantiated.